CoreNebula/make-your-own-discord-bot/README.md

 <h1 align='center'>Make Your Own Discord Bot</h1>
 <p align='center'><i>"A template for a discord bot using discord.js".</i></p>

-<p align='center'>Do you want to make your own personalized Discord bot, but dont know how or where to start?\n
+<p align='center'>Do you want to make your own personalized Discord bot, but dont know how or where to start?<br>
 If so, I've got you covered.
 Through this tutorial you will be learn how to setup and customize your own discord bot.</p>

 __If you end up liking this tutorial and/or the template bot that I made, please consider donating on my [Patreon](https://patreon.com/corenebula)__